Thursday, 19 December 2024

 The Monetary Authority of Singapore kept in the loop

 Both banks promptly informed the Monetary Authority of Singapore (MAS) about the service disruptions.
 The authority revealed that its initial investigations indicated that a common data centre used by both banks was the culprit.
-MAS is following up closely with both financial institutions to ensure the complete restoration of services and effective communication with affected customers.
+MAS is following up closely with both institutions to ensure the complete restoration of services and effective communication with affected customers.

 Public response and previous incidents

 The outage started around 3 pm and was widely reported on social media and Downdetector, a website that tracks service disruptions.
-Many users expressed their frustrations, citing problems with ongoing transactions and payments at outlets.
+Many users expressed their frustrations, citing problems with ongoing transactions and payments at retail outlets.
 DBS reopened all but three of its branches to deal with the situation and assured customers that their money and deposits were safe.
 This is not the first time DBS has faced such disruptions.
 Earlier this year, the bank experienced two similar incidents that led MAS to impose additional capital requirements.

 Notably, the disruption was not limited to Singapore; customers outside the country reported difficulties using credit cards issued by these banks for online transactions.
 Meanwhile, services from other local banks like UOB and OCBC remained unaffected, although some OCBC customers reported issues completing transactions involving DBS.